clarknado/frontend-nanodegree-neighborhood-map/README.md

 The server's default port is 8080

-A live view of this project is avaialble [here](http://alert-flames-849.appspot.com)
+A live view of this project is available [here](http://alert-flames-849.appspot.com)

 ## Documentation

+Documentation for this project is in the works!

-## Development contact
+## Contribute

 Currently this a project not for development.
 However, if there are bugs, feature requests, or other development interests, please see the 'Contact Us' section for information.